hastega/Loki/README.md

 ---
 - ## WEB SOCKET

-The main purpose of this feature is to create a simple websocket connection, after configuring
+The main purpose of this feature is to create a simple Web Socket connection, after configuring
 ```js
   WEB_SOCKET_PORT = 'YOUR-WEB-SOCKET-PORT';
 ```

-in the `.env` file you can can create a Web Socket conntection that will send you a simple response.
+in the `.env` file you can create a Web Socket conntection that will send you a simple response.
 The response and the interval of response are editabile in `config/default.json`.

 ```json
 "websocket": {